John Mackey (American football): Post-career health problems

 Several years after retiring from the NFL, Mackey began experiencing symptoms of dementia.
 After being diagnosed with frontal temporal dementia in 2000, in one incident at an airport checkpoint, Mackey refused to remove his Super Bowl and Hall of Fame rings at the metal detector.
 When a guard insisted he take them off, Mackey bolted through the checkpoint.
 It took four guards to subdue him.
-"I'm just so thankful they didn't shoot him because they had no idea about his mental condition," His wife Sylvia said after the incident.
+"I'm just so thankful they didn't shoot him because they had no idea about his mental condition," his wife Sylvia said after the incident.
 "They easily could have mistaken him for being a bomb-toting terrorist."

-Mackey's condition worsened, and after caring for him for many years, in 2010 his family was forced to put him into a full-time assisted living facility, the Keswick Memory Center in Baltimore.
+Mackey's condition worsened, and after caring for him for many years, in 2010 his family was forced to put him into the Keswick Memory Center, a full-time assisted living facility in Baltimore.
 Although Mackey received a small pension, it was not sufficient to cover the costs of his care, leading his wife Sylvia in 2006 to contact NFL commissioner Paul Tagliabue.

 Once made aware of the problem, Tagliabue and NFLPA executive director Gene Upshaw responded with the "88 plan" in February 2007.
 Named for Mackey's jersey number, the plan provides $88,000 per year for nursing home care and up to $50,000 annually for adult day care for former NFL players, including Mackey, having dementia or Alzheimer's.